Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Who Shouldn't Take Six Star Pre-Workout?

-Anyone with underlying heart conditions shouldn’t take Six Star Pre-Workout Explosion or any other pre-workout.
-These products can increase your heart rate and blood pressure, and you’d want to talk to your doctor first.
+Anyone with underlying heart conditions shouldn’t take Six Star Pre-Workout or any other pre-workout.
+These products can increase your heart rate and blood pressure, and you’d want to talk to a doctor first.

-Also, if you’re looking for maximum pumps and vascularity, then this isn’t the right supplement for you.
+Also, if you’re looking for maximum pumps and vascularity, this might not be the right supplement for you.

 And if you try to avoid artificial flavors and sweeteners in pre-workout and other supplements, then Six Star isn’t going to be a good choice.

-There’s also a harmless tingling sensation from creatine, which some people prefer not to have during a training routine [7].
+Based on our tests, there’s also a harmless tingling sensation from creatine, which most people prefer not to have during a training routine [7].

 Where Can You Buy It?